impactcrew/nowplaying-for-plex/README.md

 ## Installation

-### Download Universal Binary (Recommended)
+### Download DMG Installer (Recommended)

-Download the pre-built universal binary from the [Releases](https://github.com/impactcrew/plex-desktop-widget/releases) page.
+Download the DMG installer from the [Releases](https://github.com/impactcrew/plex-desktop-widget/releases) page.

-1. Download the latest `PlexWidget.app.zip` from the Releases page
+1. Download the latest `PlexWidget.dmg` from the Releases page
-2. Unzip the file and move `PlexWidget.app` to your `/Applications` folder
+2. Open the DMG file
+3. Drag `PlexWidget.app` to the `Applications` folder
-3. Launch PlexWidget and complete the onboarding setup
+4. Launch PlexWidget and complete the onboarding setup
-4. Grant Keychain access when prompted
+5. Grant Keychain access when prompted

 **Note:** First launch may show a Gatekeeper warning.
 Right-click the app and select "Open" to bypass this.